rhythmagency/formulate/pro/index.md

 Formulate Pro isn't free.
 You can pay for it below.
 Licenses are forever (i.e., they include upgrades to new versions of Formulate Pro).

 Note that there are no license files or keys.
 Once you've paid, all you need to do is install the NuGet package.
+All prices are in USD.

 <div class="payment-option">
   <h2>Formulate Pro: One Project License ($20)</h2>